 Now one of the largest in the United States, the program ranges from 12 to 15 fellows.
-It emphasizes intense periods of clinical rotations during the early part of the fellowship, and later shifts to periods of protected time to carry out a research program developed with the help of faculty both within the Division of Critical Care Medicine and in the larger UT Southwestern community.
-In addition to the clinical and research opportunities, the fellowship has a robust didactic curriculum designed to give fellows a foundational knowledge of the pathophysiology of critical illness.
-Other highlights of the educational program include a simulation curriculum and journal club.
-Our fellows have an excellent success rate on the American Board of Pediatric Critical Care sub board examination.
+It emphasizes intense periods of clinical rotations during the early part of the fellowship, and later shifts to periods of protected time to carry out a research program developed with the help of faculty both within the Division of Pediatric Critical Care Medicine and in the larger UT Southwestern community.
+In addition to the clinical and research opportunities, the Fellowship has a robust didactic curriculum designed to give fellows a foundational knowledge of the pathophysiology of critical illness.
+Other highlights include a simulation curriculum and journal club.
+Our fellows have an excellent success rate on the American Board of Pediatric Critical Care sub-board examination.

-The fellowship encompasses three years and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Pediatric Critical Care Fellowship encompasses three years and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).